konapun/dotfiles/README.md

   * **slack** generate sidebar theme for slack
   * **chrome** link to suggested chrome theme in web store

+### Options
+  * `-t <theme_name>` Specify theme to use (see themes below)
+  * `-w <windows username>` If on windows, the username which corresponds to the home folder which will be used as an install path for windows-specific settings
+  * `-c` Compile additional Cargo packages.
+This is off by default since this can take a considerable amount of time.
+By default, only cargo packages which are dependencies for other utilities are compiled.
+  * `-u` Update installed packages

 ## Theming
 Theme support is provided via a simple `sed`-based template system.
 Any configuration file can specify a template variable by enclosing a key within double curly braces (e.g. `{{my_template_variable}}`).
 The theme script then replaces these variables with values from the loaded theme.